WNAO-TV: VHF competitors arrive

-While WNAO-TV went on air, the two VHF channels for Raleigh and Durham, channels 5 and 11, remained in comparative hearings at the Federal Communications Commission.
+While WNAO-TV went on air, the two VHF channels for Raleigh and Durham, channels 5 and 11, remained in comparative hearings at the Federal Communications Commission (FCC).
 The arrival of VHF television in the Triangle, which would begin with the September 2, 1954, launch of WTVD, created increasing concern at Sir Walter as to WNAO-TV's continued viability, given the unequal economic environment faced by UHF stations in the presence of stronger VHF; at the time, not all television sets could tune UHF channels; one local dealer in the Durham area noted the WTVD launch would "make it really tough" on channel 28 to continue operating.
 In July 1954, Sir Walter petitioned the FCC to change channels 5 and 11 to noncommercial assignments and substitute UHF channels 22 and 40 in their place, which would have deintermixed the region and placed all commercial channels on the UHF band.
 Radio station WPTF, which was one of two applicants for channel 5 at Raleigh, contested WNAO-TV's proposal.
 The petition was denied that October.

 In 1955, WNAO radio and television moved from 219 South McDowell Street into the former Club Bon Air supper club building on Western Boulevard at Pullen Pike, which had been built in 1946 and had last operated as the Chez Gourmet restaurant.
 It also became able to begin carrying CBS network color presentations.
 That year, the company entered into discussions with the University of North Carolina.
 The year before, UNC had launched educational station WUNC-TV (channel 4), which now found itself in budgetary trouble; while three parties inquired as to potential use of the channel, it was reserved by the FCC as a noncommercial frequency, and the university doubted that it could turn over the facility to commercial interests.

 In June 1956, WNAO-TV proposed that channel 5 be moved from Raleigh to Rocky Mount and a UHF allotment be assigned in its stead; the FCC disregarded the proposal and went ahead with awarding the channel to Capitol Broadcasting Company, which built WRAL-TV.
 Earlier that year, in an appeals court, Sir Walter warned that the award of that channel to Capitol would make it unlikely that WNAO-TV could survive.
 However, the station declared that, if the FCC were to level the playing field for UHF stations with a plan to require all-channel reception, the station had drafted a proposal to move its transmitter site and broadcast at the maximum of 5 million watts.

 In August 1957, Sir Walter sold the radio stations, which had been renamed WKIX-AM-FM, to the Ted Oberfelder Broadcasting Company in order to concentrate on channel 28; the FCC approved the sale in November.